It’s equally as important to ensure your organization stays afloat.

 Nothing says fall time like pumpkins.
 That is why this fundraising idea is perfect for fall and Thanksgiving.

 Host a pumpkin sale to benefit your nonprofit by ordering pumpkins in bulk from a local farmer.
-Then sell those pumpkins at your offices or a public space (like farmer’s market) at a higher price to raise money.
+Then sell those pumpkins at your offices or public space (like farmer’s market) at a higher price to raise money.

 10. Pumpkin Carving or Decorating Contest

 Pumpkins are not there only to be sold.
 Try organizing a pumpkin carving or decorating contest.
-Supply pumpkins, pumpkin carving tools and accessories, and let the fun begin!
+Supply pumpkins, pumpkin carving tools, and accessories, and let the fun begin!

 Ask participants to pay a small fee to participate.
 You can also combine the pumpkin carving contest with face painting, photo booths, board games, and petting zoos.

 Pumpkin carving is suitable for all ages, which makes this an amazing fundraising idea to try out!